-Colombia is officially reopening its borders for international tourism on September 21, 2020.
+Colombia officially reopened its borders for international tourism on September 21, 2020.

-Colombia’s airports will also reopen on the 21st, initially connecting the nation with the USA, Ecuador, Mexico, Bolivia, Brazil, Dominican Republic and Guatemala, as announced by the Ministry of Transportation.
+Colombia’s airports reopened on the 21st, initially connecting the nation with the USA, Ecuador, Mexico, Bolivia, Brazil, Dominican Republic and Guatemala, as announced by the Ministry of Transportation.

 On September 11, we published an article called “Colombia to resume international flights Sept 21 – what about tourism?” because at that time, the government of Colombia had given no signal if in-bound tourism would resume on the same date the airports were reopening.

 Thankfully, we now have our answer.
-Foreign tourists from all nations will be able to visit Colombia on September 21st, after being locked out of the country for 6 months.
+Foreign tourists from all nations are able to visit Colombia as of September 21st, after being locked out of the country for 6 months.

 In an interview with the Ministry of Commerce, Industry and Tourism, government official Javier Andrés Escobar told Travel Off Path:

 “Colombia will officially reopen its borders on the 21st of September.
 On the 19th there will be an inaugural Spirit flight coming from Fort Lauderdale.
 All nations are welcome after September 21st if they have a negative PCR test.”

 Here is everything we know about Colombia’s official reopening for tourism, all entry requirements, countries allowed to visit, which flights will resume first, and more key information.